farazaleboyeh/led-matrix/README.md

   <sub><i>Soldered PCB, note that the breakout is still the missing screws and washers necessary for securing it to the board but is otherwise complete.</i></sub>
 </div>

-*Soldered PCB, note that the breakout is still missing the screws and washers intended to secure it to the board*

 ## Firmware
 ### Core Logical Functionality